MUST READ: Is a bank account necessary to receive a wire transfer?

 Bank-to-bank wire transfers can often only be tracked from the sender’s online banking account.
 You can check your bank account from time to time to check if the money is already available in your account.

-What are potential drawbacks to a wire transfer?
+What are potential drawbacks to a wire transfer with a bank?

-- Banks aren’t fast.
-Layers of networks and bureaucracy can result in up to five days of processing for a typical wire transfer at your bank.
+Speed.
+Banks have layers of networks and bureaucracy that can take up to five days for a typical wire transfer.

 Limited delivery.
 Wire transfers are typically bank to bank.
 If you don’t have an account, some online specialists offer intermediary accounts for delivery from a bank.